 A one page budget should be attached to the brief letter of application and costs quoted should be as accurate as possible.
 Also, where applicable a project timetable should be included as well.

 Cranston, RI 02920

-Attn: Keith H. Lang, Executive Director
+Attn: Nina Stack, Executive Director

 Applicants must also forward a copy of the organization’s letter from the Internal Revenue Service granting tax exempt status under Section 501(c)(3) of the Internal Revenue Code and further confirming the organization is not a private foundation within the meaning of Section 509(a) of the Code.
 Applicants must also provide their Employer Identification Number (EIN).
 If an organization, in connection with past applications, has already submitted this letter to us, there is no need to forward another copy.